UniFormal/uniformal.github.io/doc/setup/index.md

 To obtain and set up MMT, perform the following steps:

-### 1) Install Java (if you haven't already)
+### 1. Install Java ≥ 8 (if you haven't already)

-MMT targets `Java 8` (both `OpenJDK` and `OracleJDK` are supported), and preliminary support for `Java 9` exists. `Java 11` works as well. `Java 7` is no longer officially supported.

-### 2) Install an MMT development IDE (jEdit or IntelliJ IDEA, if you haven't already)
+Both OpenJDK and Oracle's JDK are supported and tested as high as version 11.
+Higher versions might work as well.
+Java 7 is not supported anymore.

+### 2. Install the MMT development IDE: Intellij IDEA + MMT plugin

-This step is optional but highly recommended if you want to write or view MMT files.
+This step is optional but highly recommended if you want to view or write MMT files yourself.
 If you just want to sample MMT, you should definitely do it with an IDE.

-#### 1. IntelliJ IDEA (recommended)

-Install IntelliJ IDEA (both the community and Ultimate versions work) and then refer to [the IntelliJ IDEA MMT plugin page](https://uniformal.github.io/doc/applications/intellij) for installation of the plugin.
+Install [IntelliJ IDEA](https://www.jetbrains.com/idea/), either Community or Ultimate edition, with a [version compatible with the MMT plugin](https://plugins.jetbrains.com/plugin/11450-mmt/versions) you will install later.
+Refer to [the IntelliJ IDEA MMT plugin page](https://uniformal.github.io/doc/applications/intellij) for installation of the plugin.

-#### 2. jEdit

-[jEdit](http://jedit.org/) is a Java-based text editor.
-MMT includes a jEdit plugin, which turns jEdit into an IDE for MMT.

-Concretely:

-* Download and install jEdit.
-* Run jEdit once and close it again.
-  (That allows MMT to automatically find the jEdit installation and configure it to work with MMT.)
+In case you are a student, note that you can freely get the Ultimate version by verification of your student status.
+Consult the JetBrains homepage for more details.

-### 3) Install Git
+### 3. Install Git

 MMT uses git internally, so make sure it is installed.

-### 4) Install MMT
+### 4. Install MMT

+Until now you have installed the development environment interfacing with your future installation of MMT *itself*.
+However, you still need the actual MMT software.

 There are two options for this step:

-#### a) Casual Users: Download the Binary Distribution
+#### 4.a.
+Casual Users: Download the Binary Distribution

 The file `mmt.jar` provides a self-contained executable file.